conceptcartography/conceptcartography/docs/concepts/non-dominant-hermeneutical-marginalization.md

 ## 📖 Definitions

-> Non-dominant marginalization occurs when social groups are able to render their experiences intelligible, but their conceptual resources are not respected by the dominant group ([Mason, 2011, p.
-298]).
+> Non-dominant marginalization occurs when social groups are able to render their experiences intelligible, but their conceptual resources are not respected by the dominant group (Mason, 2011, p.
+298).

 ## 💡 Examples

-- **2022** — "On Mason’s interpretation, Wood had adequate resources.
+- "On Mason’s interpretation, Wood had adequate resources.
 She could make sense of her social experience, but those resources were not respected by the dominant group" (Goldstein 2022: 1865).

 ## 🔗 Relations